5tnvan/vtastic/_pages/support.md

 To purchase membership

-1/ Send an email to pay@vtastic.site with:
+1/ Send an email to [pay@vtastic.site](mailto:pay@vtastic.site) with:

-Subject >Membership ID
+Subject: *Membership ID*

-Message >Membership ID, Membership Name, Payment Method and your IG handle.
+Message: *Membership ID, Membership Name, Your Payment Method and your IG username.*

 2/ Support will get back to you with an *invoice*.